 - Only run the faucet at a moderate rate when collecting water for consumption.
 Doing so minimizes the amount of lead particulates that can be swept into the water stream.

 - Regularly remove the aerator grid on the faucet to keep lead-containing particles from building up and releasing lead into flowing water.

 - Never drink or cook using NYC drinking water from the hot water faucet.

 Hydroviv strongly advises NYC residents to take advantage of the free lead testing program if they choose not to filter their water.
 Under this program, people can request a free kit to test for lead in their drinking water by calling New York City’s 24-hour helpline at 311 or visiting www.nyc.gov/apps/311.

-As always, we encourage you to take advantage of Hydroviv's "Help No Matter What" technical support policy, where we answer questions related to drinking water and water filtration, even if you have no desire to purchase our products.
+As always, we encourage you to take advantage of Hydroviv's "Help No Matter What" technical support policy, where we answer questions related to New York's drinking water and water filtration, even if you have no desire to purchase our products.
 Drop us a line at email@example.com

 Other Great Articles That We Think You'll Enjoy:

 How EPA Regulations For Lead Are Protecting Municipalities, Not Citizens

 What Science Says About Fluoride In Tap Water